kaz-utashiro/sdif-tools/docs/sdif/index.md

         $ sdif --visible ht=1 --tabhead=T --tabspace=.

-    If the option value is longer than single characger, it is evaluated as unicode name.
+    If the option value is longer than single character, it is evaluated as unicode name.

         $ sdif --visible ht=1 \